 Fred Shanks, Chair of the Danville-Pittsylvania Regional Industrial Facility Authority said:

 “AeroFarms is a perfect example of how blending technology with agriculture can provide an environmentally responsible solution to growing nutritious food.
 Given the history and importance of agriculture to this region, I cannot think of a better place for AeroFarms to locate.
 We are delighted to welcome them to this great community.”Fred Shanks, Chair of the Danville-Pittsylvania Regional Industrial Facility Authority

 Virginia has a rich farming history with agriculture being a major part of the early economy.

-92 jobs are being created because of this new development as well as potential future collaboration opportunities with The Institute for Advanced Learning and Research to “build on the work with Fortune 100 companies to solve broader ag-related supply chain issues.”
+The new development created 92 new jobs and resulted in potential future collaboration opportunities with The Institute for Advanced Learning and Research to “build on the work with Fortune 100 companies to solve broader ag-related supply chain issues.”

 The new farm will be 150,000 square-feet, double the size of AeroFarms’ headquarters that’s located in Newark, New Jersey.

 To help in the efforts of bringing this indoor farm to Virginia, Governor Ralph Northam approved a $200,000 grant from the Commonwealth’s Opportunity Fund and a $200,000 grant from the Governor’s Agriculture and Forestry Industries Development (AFID) Fund.

 Governor Northam commented, “AeroFarms is a leader in agricultural innovation with farming technologies that make high-quality, local produce available to more communities.
 We are bringing capital investment and economic opportunity to rural Virginia by recruiting innovative companies like AeroFarms.”

 The Virginia Tobacco Region Revitalization Commission also approved a $190,000 grant from the Tobacco Regional Opportunity Fund.